AUTOMATIC1111/stable-diffusion-webui/README.md

 - DeepDanbooru - interrogator for anime diffusers https://github.com/KichangKim/DeepDanbooru
 - Security advice - RyotaK
 - Initial Gradio script - posted on 4chan by an Anonymous user.
 Thank you Anonymous user.
-- Upcasting from a float16 Unet - marunine for the idea, Birch-san for the example Diffusers implementation (https://github.com/Birch-san/diffusers-play/tree/92feee6)
+- Sampling in float32 precision from a float16 UNet - marunine for the idea, Birch-san for the example Diffusers implementation (https://github.com/Birch-san/diffusers-play/tree/92feee6)
 - Idea to upcast attention to use Stable Diffusion 2.1 for inference with a float16 UNet - Diffusers (https://github.com/huggingface/diffusers/pull/1590)
 - (You)